-Transportation supports a range of spatial constructs that are associated with several scales of interaction investigated by transport geography.
+Transportation supports a range of spatial constructs associated with several scales of interaction investigated by transport geography.

 - Regional.
 At this level, the spatial constructs of networks and flows tend to become more ambiguous.
 They can take the form of metropolitan areas or urban regions (a series of cities) articulated along corridors.
 Main terminal facilities such as ports and airports interact with hinterlands (the joint location of all their customers or users).

 - Global.
-There are several spatial constructs that consider global networks and flows.
+Several spatial constructs consider global networks and flows.
 For instance, a landbridge is a long-distance corridor dominantly serviced by rail.
 Trade areas are also a common frame of reference under which markets and transport systems are articulated.
-It is the setting of global value chains that has led to one most complex spatial construct involving manufacturing and freight distribution.
+The setting of global value chains has led to one most complex spatial constructs involving manufacturing and freight distribution.